Andreaspri/UIA/README.md

 # UIA
-This is all the coding assignments assigned to me at the university
+This is all the coding assignments assigned to me at the university pluss a little more